chriscrsmith/chriscrsmith.github.io/people/me.md

 There are many Chris Smiths out there.
 This one publishes as "[Chris CR Smith](https://scholar.google.com/citations?user=9ymVDYkAAAAJ&hl=en&oi=ao)" and just started at Indiana University.
 Before, I did a brief postdoc at CU Boulder.
-Before that, I postdoc'ed at the University of Oregon with Andy Kern.
+Before that, I postdoc'ed at the University of Oregon with Andy Kern and Peter Ralph.
 I did my PhD at CU Boulder with Sam Flaxman and Nolan Kane.

 Some people with similar names that I get emails about: